lexnederbragt/doconce_demo/README.md

 * `DocOnce` links to the DocOnce file used to create the different output formats
 * `commands` lists the unix commands used to convert the corresponding `.do.txt` file
+* when viewing at <https://lexnederbragt.github.io/doconce_demo/>, the Markdown versions link to the html version (this is due to how GitHub works)

 # Text